faithchuwang/TDI-ESG-Analysis-Dashboard/README.md

 ### Results

 - Finance and Technology industries recorded the highest average ESG scores, indicating stronger sustainability performance.
-- Transportation and Energy sectors had the lowest average ESG scores, reflecting weaker ESG practices.
+- The transportation and Energy sectors had the lowest average ESG scores, reflecting weaker ESG practices.
 - Companies with high ESG scores achieved an average profit margin of 12.7%, compared to 10.6% for others.
 - ESG scores increased consistently from 62 in 2015 to 74 in 2025, showing industry-wide improvement in sustainability efforts.
 - Top 5 industries by average revenue included Technology, Finance, and Consumer Goods, contributing significantly to overall revenue performance.